Queue for the Queen stretches 24 hours as Beckham joins mourners

 "I've no sensation in my knees at all or my legs," said Hyacinth Appah, a mourner from London who was in the queue.
 "But it's been fine.
 Most of the people have been lovely and we've had quite a nice time."

-Around three-quarters of a million in total are expected to have filed past the Queen's coffin ahead of the state funeral on Monday.
+Around 750,000 people are expected to have filed past the Queen's coffin ahead of the state funeral on Monday.

 "We have been lucky as a nation to have had someone who has led us the way her majesty has led us, for the amount of time, with kindness, with caring and always reassurance," he told reporters after tearfully paying his respects.